Skip to main content

 When you decide to intervene, to pursue a protocol like hormone therapy, you are choosing to engage directly with this system.
 This decision, rooted in a desire to reclaim your vitality, deserves a sanctuary of absolute privacy.
 The wellness program’s confidentiality clause is designed to be that sanctuary.

 This clause is the architectural blueprint for trust between you and the program.
-It is a formal commitment that the sensitive, you share will be shielded from view, particularly from your employer.
+It is a formal commitment that the sensitive, personal health data you share will be shielded from view, particularly from your employer.
 This protection is fundamental, because the information related to hormone therapy is a detailed map of your unique physiology.

 It includes your baseline hormone levels, the specific therapeutic agents you are prescribed, your body’s response to the protocol, and the ongoing adjustments made by your clinician.
 This data is far more than numbers on a page; it is the story of your personal biochemistry, and its confidentiality is paramount for you to feel secure enough to participate in any wellness initiative.